Emily of New Moon (TV series)

-Emily of New Moon is a Canadian television series, which aired on CBC Television from 1998 to 2000.
-The series originally aired in the United States on the Cookie Jar Toons block on This TV and it is currently broadcast in Canada on the Viva, Bravo! and Vision TV cable channels.
-The series, produced by Salter Street Films, was based on the Emily of New Moon series of novels by Lucy Maud Montgomery.
+Emily of New Moon is a Canadian television series based on the Emily of New Moon series of novels by Lucy Maud Montgomery.
+The series first aired on CBC Television in Canada from April 1, 1998 to June 6, 2000; it also aired on the Viva, Bravo! and Vision TV cable channels.
+In the United States, it aired on the Cookie Jar Toons block on This TV.
+The series was produced by Salter Street Films; the executive producers were Micheline Charest, Michael Donovan, and Ronald Weinberg as well as Marlene Matthews, Dale A. Andrews, and Matthew Nodella.
 The series consisted of three seasons of thirteen episodes and one season of seven episodes, for a total of forty-six episodes produced.
-The executive producers were Micheline Charest, Michael Donovan, and Ronald Weinberg.

 Series overview

 The series starred Martha MacIsaac as the titular orphan Emily Starr.
 Susan Clark and Sheila McCarthy played Emily's aunts Elizabeth and Laura, who had taken on the responsibility of raising Emily following her father's death, and Stephen McHattie played her cousin Jimmy.
 Susan Clark left the series after the first season when her character, Elizabeth, was killed off.

 Recurring cast included Chip Chuipka as Mr. Carpenter, Peter Donaldson as Ian Bowles, Richard Donat as Dr. Burnley, Kris Lemche as Perry Miller, John Neville as Uncle Malcolm, Jessica Pellerin as Ilse Burnley, Shawn Roberts as Teddy Kent, and Linda Thorson as Cousin Isabel.

 Guest stars included Janet Wright, Phyllis Diller, Martha Burns, Maury Chaykin, Martha Henry, Lisa Houle, William Hutt, Michael Moriarty, Barbara Feldon, Macha Grenon and Claire Rankin.